-Learn the basic concepts and language you will need to program your own shaders and image effects for Unity's built-in render pipeline, for Unity 5.6 to 2019.
+Learn the basic concepts and language you will need to program your own shaders and image effects for Unity's built-in render pipeline, for Unity 5 or above.

 Learn and Understand Shaders with this Unity Course.

 Learn about the different properties of a mesh that can be accessed and changed via a shader.

 Write your own vertex and fragment, and surface shaders.